 For a long time, Apple has introduced the Touch ID feature and the password in Mac, iMac, MacBooks & Mac Mini.
 In the recent models of the device, the touch ID is integrated into the MacBook accessories, like the Magic Keyboards.
 This fingerprint sensor can be found at the top right corner of the keyboard of your MacBook and can be used to login into your device, authorize purchases and log into some of the third-party apps.

 We will bring into light the steps of adding the touch ID for unlocking your MacBook, Apple Pay, auto-filling passwords, iTunes, etc., in this post.
-Since macOS Ventura is the latest available operating system for Macs, we will talk about the process of enabling the touch ID in Macs running on macOS Ventura.
+Since macOS Sonoma is the latest available operating system for Macs, we will talk about the process of enabling the touch ID in Macs running on latest macOS.

 Manage your Touch ID and Password Settings on your Mac

 Touch ID is widely used on Mac for all kinds of secure authentications like In-App Purchase on Mac App Store, log in your Mac window (Here’s top best Window manager for macOS), Autofill password in Browser and app, Fast User Switching, and Apple Pay.